 - High counts: 158 at Harvard Marsh 19 Oct 2009, 50 at Spring Creek Prairie 18 Oct 2008, 40 at Jack Sinn Memorial WMA, Lancaster Co 27 Oct 1998, and 40 at Kirkpatrick Basin North WMA, York Co 18 Sep 1999 (Jorgensen 2012).

-Comments: One with Song Sparrows in northeast Douglas Co 12 Feb 2013 (Silcock 2013) may have wintered there or arrived early from a nearby wintering area; this species winters regularly in southeast Kansas (Thompson et al 2011) and there are several Feb reports on eBird, all within the last few winters (eBird.org, accessed April 2018), suggesting that wintering birds may soon be expected in southeast Nebraska.
+This species winters regularly in southeast Kansas (Thompson et al 2011) and there are several Dec-Feb reports for Kansas on eBird, all within the last few winters (eBird.org, accessed April 2018), suggesting that wintering birds may soon be expected in southeast Nebraska.

 UNSM: University of Nebraska State Museum